 From Seatoller the walk through Upper Borrowdale follows the lower slopes of High Spy before dropping down to Castle Crag.
 The short but steep climb to the classic views from Castle Crag is followed by a stroll up river to Seatoller.

-I prefer starting at Seatoller and walking back down the valley.
-This path offers great views of Castle Crag and down to Skiddaw and Blencathra beyond the waters of Derwentwater.
+My preference is to start at Seatoller and return along the riverside path to Seatoller.
+The upper path offers great views of Castle Crag and down to Skiddaw and Blencathra beyond the waters of Derwentwater.
 Past Castle Crag the walk changes character with pretty woodland paths running beside the fast flowing River Derwent.
 The river is a catchment for many of the highest mountains in the District to the south of Seatoller.

 Castle Crag is a lovely little fell with great views towards Skiddaw and Blencathra from its interesting summit.
 If at all possible include it in the circuit.
 The climb is short but steep with much of the path winding its way through mountains of slate.